IsmaelDLG/IsYourVPNTrustworthy/AreVPNsAnonymus.md

 #### IP Address

 An Internet Protocol Address[^15] is a numerical label assigned to each device connected to a computer network[^16] that uses the Internet Protocol[^17] for communication.
-They server two main functions: identification of a host or network interface and location addressing (transferring information from one place to another) .
+They serve two main functions: identification of a host or network interface and location addressing (transferring information from one place to another) .

 #### Hola VPN